as6cd0/splibv2/splibDocumentation.md

 --[[
-IsMobile = <bool> - This is if you want to view it on mobile only IsPc = <bool> - This is if you want to view it on pc only Name = <string> - The name of the button.
+IsMobile = <bool> - This is if you want to view it on mobile only IsPc = <bool> - This is if you want to view it on pc only Name = <string> - The name of the button
-Desc = <string> - This is to write a description of what he's doing.
-Callback = <function> - The function of the button.
+Desc = <string> - This is to write a description of what he's doing Callback = <function> - The function of the button
 ]]
 ```